National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Temporary rule; inseason adjustment.

-NMFS adjusts the 2012 fishing year sub-annual catch limit for Atlantic Herring Management Area 1A due to an under-harvest in the New Brunswick weir fishery.
-This action complies with the 2010-2012 specifications and management measures for the Atlantic Herring Fishery Management Plan.
+NMFS is adjusting the 2017 fishing year annual catch limit for Atlantic Herring Management Area 1A due to an underharvest in the New Brunswick weir fishery.
+This action is necessary to comply with the 2016-2018 specifications and management measures for the Atlantic Herring Fishery Management.

 FOR FURTHER INFORMATION CONTACT:

 The NMFS Regional Administrator is required to monitor the fishery landings in the New Brunswick weir fishery each year.
-If the New Brunswick weir fishery landings through October 15 are less than 9,000 mt, then 3,000 mt of the weir fishery allocation is required to be added to the Area 1A sub-ACL in November of the same year.
-When such a determination is made, NMFS is required to publish a notification in the Federal Register to adjust the Area 1A sub-ACL for the remainder of the FY.
+If New Brunswick weir fishery herring catch through October 1 is less than 4,000 mt, then 1,000 mt will be subtracted from the management uncertainty buffer and allocated to the ACL and Area 1A sub-ACL.
+When such a determination is made, NMFS is required to publish a notification in the Federal Register to adjust the ACL and the Area 1A sub-ACL upward for the remainder of the fishing year.

 This action is required by 50 CFR part 648 and is exempt from review under Executive Order 12866.